qouteall/imm_ptl_wiki_copy/Portals.md

 ![](https://i.ibb.co/KGqRqfZ/2020-12-13-16-49-25.png)

-When you use flint and steel to light an obsidian frame, it will load chunks on the other side and then search for an existing obsidian frame that it can link to.
+When you use flint and steel to light an obsidian frame, it will search for an existing obsidian frame that it can link to.
 If no linkable obsidian frame is found, a new obsidian frame will be generated.

 It will not link to a vanilla nether portal.